What Is an Interest Checking Account?

 Money Market Accounts

 While not technically checking accounts, money market accounts may be exactly what you need.
-These accounts fall into the category of savings accounts, but they typically pay more than most savings accounts—and they offer limited check writing and a debit card.
+These accounts fall under the category of savings accounts, but they typically pay more than most savings accounts—and they offer limited check writing and a debit card.

 However, you're limited to six or fewer payments per month out of these accounts.
 Some banks limit you to only three transfers per month, so money market accounts are best for infrequent expenses.